Sasano63/vault-rds-demo/README.md

-# WIP - Demo setup of RDS instance and scripts to configure it with HCP Vault
+# Demo setup of RDS instance with Terraform.
+The database uses network resources from this repository and can be used to demonstrate (HCP) Vault dynamic database secrets.